sedostheatre/sedos.co.uk/input/shows/2025-assassins.md

   behind.
 It is part of Sedos’ 2025 season and plays at the Bridewell Theatre from 23-27 September 2025
 ---
-**"Everybody has the right to their dreams.”**

-*Assassins* tells the stories of nine individuals who either attempted to or succeeded in assassinating Presidents of the United States.
-The show explores the concept of the American Dream, or rather the dark side of that Dream – that quick fame is the objective and one of the quickest routes to that is to try to kill a President.

-Our production will reimagine *Assassins* in a modern setting and show that, despite being 30 years old, the themes and lessons are still present in our lives today.

-Director Dan Edge said: "I am thrilled to be given the opportunity to present a new take on *Assassins*.
-The show is incredibly relevant to our current political and social situation, and I hope that the new setting and style will resonate with audiences and show what happens to those that are left behind by the American Dream."
+**“Murder is a tawdry little crime.
+But when a president gets killed… he gets assassinated.”**

+Welcome to Americon – a twisted convention of history’s most notorious names.
+From John Wilkes Booth to Lee Harvey Oswald, the assassins who killed – or tried to kill – America’s presidents gather in one surreal, darkly comic musical to take their shot at infamy.

+Stephen Sondheim and John Weidman’s *Assassins* is a bold, satirical, fiercely funny journey through the dark side of the American dream, exploring the fractured psyche of a nation obsessed with power, celebrity and the myth of the self-made man.

+In this nightmarish roller coaster, assassins from across the ages meet and inspire each other to harrowing acts.
+Time bends, motives collide and forgotten voices demand to be heard – by any means necessary.

+A multiple award-winning theatrical tour-de-force, *Assassins* brings Sondheim's signature blend of intelligent lyrics and beautiful music to this timely reimagining of one of the most controversial musicals ever written.

+Take your seat.
+Take your shot.

+*Assassins* plays at the [Bridewell Theatre](<>) from 17-21 September 2024.

 **Content warnings:** The show includes scenes of and references to violence, including guns and gunshots, death, suicide and strong language.
+It also includes explicit language and mature content.
 Recommended for ages 15+.

-**SPECIAL OFFER:** book any four (or more) shows in Sedos’ 2025 Bridewell season in one transaction and receive 25% off.
-The discount will be applied automatically at the [online box office](https://sedos.ticketsolve.com/ticketbooth/shows).

-*Assassins* plays at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) from 17-21 September 2024.

 **Assassins**\
-Music and Lyrics by Stephen Sondheim
+Music and Lyrics by Stephen Sondheim \
 Book by John Weidman

 *Assassins* is based on an idea by Charles Gilbert, Jr.\